T-Goon/3041-Lab-0/README.md

 ```
 Now if you refresh your Github repository, you shall see the newly uploaded html file

+####Alternative option: Go to your Github repository, click the 'Add file' button and import your index.html file and/or other files you updated.

 ### 4. Create your gh-pages branch

 #### Option1: from your local computer